pinglainstitute/energy-gdp-emissions/README.md

 **Before you run**

-The requirements.txt is based on Apple Silicon (arm64 macos).
-If you are running the code on Intel Macos or other OS, please, replace tensorflow-macos and tensorflow-metal with tensorflow==2.16.2
+If your local machine is using Apple Silicon (arm64 macos). [requirements for macos]

 # Experiments
 Our experiments are conducted over multiple stages, you can go